Donate during COVID-19

 Located at a major academic medical center in downtown Boston, we are also involved in cutting-edge research to expand the capabilities of cochlear implants and bring their benefits to an even wider group of patients.
 If you have experienced a severe or profound loss of hearing, cochlear implants could be the right choice for you.

 The first step is to call for a consultation – we can get you in for an appointment within two weeks.
-You will meet with our director, Dr. Jonathan Sillman, a neurotologist with two decades of experience in the field at Tufts MC and other top medical institutions.
+You will meet with one of our neurotologists, Dr. Jonathan Sillman or Dr. Kathryn Noonan.
 Our team of otologists and audiologists will run a series of tests to determine exactly what is causing your hearing loss and whether cochlear implants will be able to help.
 (The hearing devices are most helpful when the problem involves damage or a defect in the inner ear.
+Please bring any old imaging scans, hearing test, or records you have concerning your hearing loss.

 Our team surgically implants the devices, which then stimulate the auditory nerve to send information to your brain.
 The operation generally takes 1 ½ to two hours, during which you will be asleep under general anesthesia.
 After a four to six week recovery period, the transmitter headpiece and speech processor will be hooked up.